TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 # Methods
 Methods, also known as functions, are one of the foundational building blocks in programming.
 Almost every language implements some way of making methods.

-You will often find yourself writing the same code in different places in your code.
-Wouldn't it be great if there was a way to reuse the same code over and over again without having to write it all out again?
+You will often find yourself writing the same code in different places in your program.
+Wouldn't it be great if there was a way to reuse the same code over and over again without having to write it all out each time?

 This is what methods are for.
 They allow you to wrap code in a name which you can then use where you need that code to be run in your programs.